 M.E.N.D. is a Christian, non-profit organization that reaches out to families who have suffered the death of a baby through miscarriage, stillbirth, or early infant death.
 M.E.N.D. was founded in 1996 by Rebekah Mitchell, one year following the stillbirth of her son, Jonathan Daniel.
 M.E.N.D. is headquartered in Dallas/Fort Worth and has additional support chapters across Texas and several other states.
-M.E.N.D. offers a variety of monthly support groups, including an online support group, publishes bi-monthly newsletters which are distributed all over the world, has very active Facebook groups for families to connect with each other, hosts annual remembrance ceremonies, and regularly gives presentations to healthcare providers on how to care for families when a baby dies.
+M.E.N.D. offers a variety of monthly support groups, including an online support group, publishes bi-monthly magazines which are distributed all over the world, has very active Facebook groups for families to connect with each other, hosts annual remembrance ceremonies, and regularly gives presentations to healthcare providers on how to care for families when a baby dies.
 Everyone involved with M.E.N.D. has personally endured the death of a baby, and everyone is a volunteer.
 Every service, publication, and ceremony provided by M.E.N.D. is free of charge.

 The first year following Jonathan's death proved to be very difficult.
 Although I had wonderful support from my family and friends, I thought no one knew what I was going through.
 I could not imagine that anyone knew the loneliness and emptiness that I was feeling.